-If the protection code of 0x0001 is written in the security code area of flash memory, access to the flash memory is restricted.
-Once the flash memory is protected, performing the chip erase operation only can unlock the function otherwise read/write access to the flash memory from any external pins is not possible.
+If the protection code of 0x0001 is written in the security code area of MainFlash memory, access to the MainFlash memory and the WorkFlash memory is restricted.
+Once theses flash memories are protected, performing the flash erase operation only can unlock the function otherwise read/write access to the MainFlash memory and the WorkFlash memory from any external pins is not possible.